 Server mode is very fast to start editing a file.
-For house keeping purposes, the EMACS server will create a special file.
+For house keeping purposes, the Emacs server will create a special file.
 You want that special file on your private space, because it needs to be specific for a PC.
-Thus is shall not be located on the OneDrive.
+Thus it shall not be located on the OneDrive.

 Describe, Describe Variable ... input

 follow the instructions.
 You should set this variable matching the